Kalli/Disconest/readme.md

 Disconest comes in two flavors:

 1. Web version  - Demo at [disconest.com](http://www.disconest.com)
-  * Fetches and displays version about a single release
+  * Fetches and displays information about a single release at a time.

 2. Command Line version
   * Fetches information from and saves information to an xml file